| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 ultimately affected by warming, weather events are also influenced by

-time, revealing the "signal" of a changing climate.
+time, revealing the "signal" of a changing climate in the longer-term

 Computer models of highly variable local weather are actually more error-prone than those of climate trends.
 Although

-general circulation models are valuable for analyzing influences from
+models are valuable for analyzing influences from greenhouse gases to

-greenhouse gases to solar flux, and they produce large to medium scale
+solar flux, and they produce large to medium scale simulations that

 model can account for them without including human-generated greenhouse